 Dr. Hunter is on the board of directors for the Hearing Voices Network – USA, the International Society for Ethical Psychiatry & Psychology, and the National Association for Rights Protection and Advocacy.
 She is an Associate Editor for the peer-reviewed journal Ethical Human Psychology & Psychiatry, and has been a guest editor for Asylum Magazine.
 Previous positions include co-chair of the mentoring subcommittee for the American Psychological Association’s Trauma Division and chair of the experts-by-experience committee for the International Society for Psychological and Social Approaches to Psychosis.

 Her work has led to interviews for internet news and radio, invited book chapters, and several collaborative efforts to reform mental health care in the United States.
 Articles have appeared on Truthout, AlterNet, Mad in America, and in several scientific journals.
-Dr. Hunter has presented in a broad range of settings throughout North America.
+Dr. Hunter has presented in a broad range of settings throughout the US and internationally.

 Prior to studying to become a clinical psychologist, Dr. Hunter was a fledgling actor immersed in improv comedy and made a living for a decade as a personal trainer.
 These experiences highly influence both her perspective on humanity and mental health, as well as her approach to clinical work.
 She realized long before entering her studies the importance of relationships and the profound healing effects of humor, comradery, and physical activity.
 In addition, she realized in working with “the worried well” the continuum on which emotional suffering resides and the extensive suffering that exists due to our current cultural society.

 Dr. Hunter received her bachelor’s degree from the University of South Florida, her master’s degree from New York University, and her doctorate degree from Long Island University – Post.
 She currently resides in the New York City metropolitan area.
 For clinical services please click here to view my profile on Psychology Today